plexsystems/pacmod/README.md

 Run the `pack` command in the directory containing your `go.mod`.
 For example:

-`pacmod pack github.com/repo/user v1.0.0 outputdirectory`
+`pacmod pack v1.0.0 outputdirectory`

-This will result in the following files:
+This will result in the following files being placed in the `outputdirectory`:

 - `go.mod` - The current mod file when the `pack` command was executed
 - `v1.0.0.info` - The info file containing the module version and timestamp